 While having implemented the Quorum Queues, you have used the mirrored queues before.
 You know that they are not very resilient to network failures.
 The way they recover or are not able to recover is not very predictable.
 They are also not very efficient because the internal implementation, all the replicas of the queue is connected in a ring topology, which is basically a linear algorithm.
 So every time you publish a message, you have to wait for it to go through the whole cluster before you can confirm it.

 Quorum Queues on the other hand are based on the rough consensus algorithm.
 The way they recover from failures is predictable and very well defined.
 Also, the way a leader (previously called master) is selected is very well defined and takes very little time.
 If a mirror goes down (that is now called a follower or a leader).
 The recovery is very quick and the transfer of data is very small.
 Also, when a follower is thinking your queue is still available.
 This did not happen with mirror queues.
-If a slave was thinking, the queue was unavailable during that time.
+If a follower was thinking, the queue was unavailable during that time.
 Sometimes, this could be quite long if it has a big backlog.
 There isn’t any ring topology anymore.
 The replication of the messages between queues is made in parallel, which is way faster.

 We have already achieved a higher throughput than with mirror queues on this first implementation.
 On the other hand, this will take more memory, because the data is stored both in the memory and disk.
 So, there are some trade-offs.
 The reliability of the protocol is better suited to multi-tier application.
 This is something that we may see in the future.